Reinforcement Learning with Foundation Priors: Let the Embodied Agent Efficiently Learn on Its Own: Related Work

-\textbf{Foundation Models for Representation Learning.} Apart from learning policies directly from the foundation models, some researchers attempt to extract universal representations for downstream tasks.
-Some works focus on pre-trained visual representations that initialize the perception encoder or extract latent states of image inputs \citep{karamcheti2023language, rrl, majumdar2023we, r3m}.
-Some researchers incorporate the pre-trained LLMs or VLMs for linguistic instruction encoding \citep{shridhar2023perceiver, nair2022learning, jiang2022vima}.
-Some have investigated how to apply the LLMs or VLMs for universal reward or value representation in RL. \cite{minedojo, lorel, mahmoudieh2022zero} build language-conditioned reward foundation models to generate task reward signals, and \cite{vip} is the first to train a universal goal-conditioned value function on large-scale unlabeled videos.
-Some works acquire value and success signals through human demonstrations \cite{eteke2020reward, wu2020squirl}.
-More researchers attempt to generate rewards under the value difference to avoid the design of reward functions \citep{xiong2024adaptive, yang2023robot}.
-However, this learning paradigm presents certain limitations.
-Firstly, it lacks policy-side guidance, resulting in inefficient agent exploration.
-Secondly, the inferred values/rewards are continuous scalars with relatively high error and variance from the neural networks, leading to instability and difficulty in optimization.
-In contrast, our proposed framework leverages policy, value, and success-reward prior knowledge, which covers the abundant commonsense of solving decision-making tasks.
+\textbf{Foundation Models for Representation Learning.} In addition to learning policies from foundation models, some researchers focus on extracting universal representations for downstream tasks.
+Several works leverage pre-trained visual representations to initialize perception encoders or extract latent image states \citep{karamcheti2023language, rrl, majumdar2023we, r3m}, while others use pre-trained LLMs or VLMs for linguistic instruction encoding \citep{shridhar2023perceiver, nair2022learning, jiang2022vima}.
+Researchers have also explored applying LLMs/VLMs for universal reward or value representation in RL, such as language-conditioned reward models \citep{minedojo, lorel, mahmoudieh2022zero} and universal goal-conditioned value functions trained on large-scale videos \citep{vip}.
+Some approaches acquire value and success signals from human demonstrations \cite{eteke2020reward, wu2020squirl}, while others generate rewards based on value differences to avoid manual reward design \citep{xiong2024adaptive, yang2023robot}.
+However, these methods face limitations, including inefficient exploration due to a lack of policy-side guidance and unstable optimization from continuous reward signals with high error.
+Our framework addresses these issues by foundation priors, orthogonal to existing data-efficient RL algorithms \citep{popov2017data, drq-v2, efficientzero, ye2022become, wang2024efficientzero, hafner2023mastering}.